 Installation cost depends on complexity and what wiring already exists.

-Simple replacement of existing ceiling light with fan runs about 150-250 install.
+Swapping an existing ceiling light for a fan.
 Power already there, just swap fixtures.

-New installation where theres no existing power costs more maybe 300-450.
-Need to run cable, install switches, more labor involved.
+No existing power.
+Need to run cable, install switches, more labour involved.

 We install ceiling fans properly and safely all over Christchurch.